mathesar-foundation/mathesar-wiki/development/roadmap.md

 	- Date & Time, Date, Time support all grouping options supported by Postgres EXTRACT function.
 	- Duration: Range
 - Allow filtering using natural language for dates (e.g. "next month")

-## Location Type
-- Add new type, using existing PostGIS type where possible:
-	- Location
-- Autodetect this type during import
-- Allow user to change columns to this type
-- Add additional grouping options:
-	 Street Address
-	 Country
-	 Administrative Area Level 1 *(in the US, these are states)* Administrative Area Level 2 *(in the US, these are counties)* Administrative Area Level 3
-	 Administrative Area Level 4
-	 Administrative Area Level 5
-	 Locality *(city/town)*
-	 Sublocality *(subdivision of city/town)*
-	 Neighborhood
-	 Postal Code
-	 Latitude
-	 Longitude

-The attributes of the location column type are based on results returned by the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview), Since they\'ve done the work of putting addresses into a global format.

-## Phone Number Type
-- Add new type
-	- Phone Number
-- Autodetect this type during import
-- Allow user to change columns to this type
-- Add grouping options:
-	- Country Code
-	- Area Code

 ## Relationship Type
 Users should be able to: